samanthacsik/RLadiesSB-RvsPython/README.md

 * `colors`: What colors does it have?
 * `image_tf`: Does it have an image on it?
 (Yes/No/NA)
 * `image_desc`: User-provided image description

+## Objective

+We will use both R's [tidyverse](https://www.tidyverse.org/) packages and Python's **XYZ** libraries to demonstrate how you might wrangle the [ulgy sweater data](https://github.com/samanthacsik/RLadiesSB-RvsPython/blob/main/holiday_sweaters_2020_clean.csv) and create this plot:

+[insert image of plot here]